connected-mdeluco/sql_microlearn/README.md

 * [WITH Queries](https://www.postgresql.org/docs/9.1/queries-with.html) (not used below)

 ### API
 This is a demonstration of the database JSON CRUD API built in the microlearn.
+It is assumed that the docker container is running and has been setup according to the ["quick" start](#quick-start).
 ```
-$ cd sql_microlearn
+$ docker exec -it -w /app sql_microlearn_database_1 psql -U microlearner sql_microlearn

-$ psql
+# -- Delete any existing records
-# \set db_name sql_microlearn
+# DELETE FROM auth;
-# \i database.sql
+DELETE 1

 # -- Using JSON, add two records to the auth table
 # SELECT * FROM auth.create('[{"email": "cosmo@example.com", "password": "setec astronomy"}, {"email": "bishop@example.com", "password": "fort red border"}]'::JSON);